yaikobzeray/dev-journal/activity_log.md

 Set up gRPC reflection on the Go server.
 Makes it testable via grpcurl without knowing proto files.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Thursday, 11 January 2024 — Entry 3

+Implemented debounce and throttle utility functions from scratch.
+Used debounce for search input.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*